International Cooperation and Business Archives

 An important issue for SBL is the recruitment of new members.

 The SBL steering committee hope that the work of the section being intensified and more visible both on the web and by seminars and conferences shall draw attention and have corporations realize that it is of value to join SBL as members in order to build a broader international professional communication and cooperation in the field of the preservation of Business Archives world wide.
-Without broad support and a variety of initiatives such goals cannot be reach a satisfactory level.
+Without broad support and a

-ICA has now made a leaflet with information about the section.
+leaflet with information about the section.
 It is being put on the web and there is also a printed version that is at present being made accessible in English, French, Italian and German The registration form to be filled by new members from institutions and corporations (the C-member form) is found on the ICA web site.

 SBL has initiated a work process in order to make Best Practises guide lines for corporations and businesses.
 This initiative was launched at the SAA meeting in New Orleans in 2005.
 It is being followed up by a group of corporate archivists within the SAA and it shall be an issue to be discussed at the SAA meeting in Chicago in September 2007.
 I hope that there shall be proposals for Best Practises guidelines before 2008 to be presented for discussions at seminars and conferences in Europa and in Asia so that Business Archives might be handled according to guidelines that will be agreed upon internationally and that also shall be observed and acknowledged by corporation management world wide.